 - My weight stayed relatively the same (I lost 1.3 lbs)

-BUT unfortunately, (and this proves that bingeing is an emotional, and not just physiological problem, at least for me), on days where I felt SUPER anxious, I found myself having replaced sugar by “fat” binges, snacking on almonds and nut butters and what have you, sometimes to the point of physical pain and shame, just like I used to do with the sweets.
+BUT unfortunately, (and this proves that binge eating is an emotional, not just physiological problem), on days where I felt SUPER anxious, I found myself replacing sugar by “fat”, snacking on almonds and nut butters and what have you, sometimes to the point of shame, just like I used to do with the sweets.
 So clearly, for me it is also about emotional regulation, not just about cutting out a single, “bad” food group.

-All in all, this month has helped me “trust” myself more around food despite the deeply ingrained tendency I have to think in terms of “once I get started I can’t stop” and to label foods “good” and “bad”.
-I think all these years of drinking, combined with the body-image issues so many women suffer from in our day and age, have gradually completely disrupted my sense of being able to “intuitively” know what by body wants and needs.
-I definitely want to keep sugar as low as I can in my everyday life, just because it makes me feel healthier and less dependent on yet another substance, but I mostly want to find balance, and avoid the “orthorexic” mentality that to me seems like just another unhealthy control (a.k.a. restrictive-addictive) mechanism.
+All in all, the teachings of this last month have helped me “trust” myself and my sensations more, despite some remaining traces of thoughts like “once I get started I can’t stop” and to label foods “good” and “bad”.
+The big difference, however, is that by now, I know how to identify these as unhelpful thoughts, rather than take them for truths.
+I think all those years of self-hatred, drinking, combined with the body-image issues so many women suffer from in our day and age, ended up disrupting my ability to “intuitively” know what by body wants and needs.
+I definitely want to keep my sugar intake to moderate levels in everyday life, but I definitely don’t have time to obsess about it, and mostly want to find balance.
+Most importantly, I want to avoid the “orthorexic” mentality that has become so normalized yet to me, seems like just another unhealthy control (a.k.a. restrictive-addictive) mechanism.

 BUT Y’ALL WILL NEVER TAKE AWAY MY COFFEE.
 NEVER!